miromannino/Contributions-Importer-For-Github/README.md

 ## Reasons

 GitHub shows contributions statistics of its users.
-There are (several reasons)[https://github.com/isaacs/github/issues/627] why this feature could be debatable.
+There are [several reasons](https://github.com/isaacs/github/issues/627) why this feature could be debatable.

 Moreover, this mechanism only rewards developers that work on GitHub maintained repositories.

 Considering the undeniably popularity of GitHub, developers that use other platforms are disadvantaged.
-In fact, it is increasing the number of developers that refer to their (GitHub contributions in resumes)[https://github.com/resume/resume.github.com].
-Similarly, recruiters (may use GitHub to find talents)[https://www.socialtalent.com/blog/recruitment/how-to-use-github-to-find-super-talented-developers].
+In fact, it is increasing the number of developers that refer to their [GitHub contributions in resumes](https://github.com/resume/resume.github.com).
+Similarly, recruiters [may use GitHub to find talents](https://www.socialtalent.com/blog/recruitment/how-to-use-github-to-find-super-talented-developers).

 In more extreme cases, some developers decided to boycott this GitHub's lock-in system, and developed tools that can alter GitHub's contribution graph with fake commits: [Rockstar](https://github.com/avinassh/rockstar) and [Vanity text for GitHub](https://github.com/ihabunek/github-vanity) are good examples.